 Lady Buddha Statue, Việt Nam - Things to Do in Lady Buddha Statue

-Booking Tip: Entry is free, but consider hiring a motorbike taxi (around $10-15) or joining a half-day tour ($20-30) that includes transportation.
-Visit early morning (7-9 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
-Bring sun protection and wear modest clothing covering shoulders and knees.
+Booking Tip: Entry is free, but consider hiring a local guide for $10-15 to learn about Buddhist customs and the site's history.
+Visit early morning (6-8 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.

 Getting There